-There are two pathways by which information passes from the occipital lobe—the dorsal stream, or pathway, which terminates in the parietal lobe, and the ventral stream which terminates in the medial temporal region.
+There are two pathways in the brain by which information passes from the occipital lobe—the dorsal stream which terminates in the parietal lobe, and the ventral stream which terminates in the medial temporal region.
 Melvin Goodale and David Milner (Goodale and Milner, 2004) have extensively studied a subject, D.F., who has bilateral lesions of the cortical ventral stream.
 As a result of her trauma, she is unable to identify objects, qua object, seemingly conscious only of colors and textures.
 Nevertheless her dorsal stream is intact and consequently she has little difficulty reaching out and grasping objects, although she frequently will grasp an object quite deftly but in a manner unlike that which a person familiar with the object's use would tend to grasp it.
 The reason for this, it is surmised, is that she is unable to perceive the object as an object due to the damage to her ventral stream.
 A person with an intact ventral stream would tend to grasp the screwdriver by the handle; D.F. will likely as not grasp the screwdriver by its shank.
 She nevertheless does not report having any conscious experience of the object.

 Goodale and Milner (GM) theorize that the ventral stream is necessary for conscious perception whereas the dorsal stream enables action but does not provide perception.
 It could be the case, however, that D.F. consciously perceives her actions, which rely upon the dorsal stream, but simply cannot remember them.
 The inability to remember would make introspection impossible, as introspection depends upon retrospection.
 Reportage of experience is reportage of mediate experience, i.e., experience as mediated by memory.
 Therefore if certain experiences leave only millisecond sensory memory trace the experiences cannot be verified behaviorally, the point being, however, that D.F. may nevertheless actually be conscious of her actions as they are performed.
 EMF activity may always be an indication of consciousness even though no introspection follows.